Album review: Beyond Never (2019)

 By Alternative Promotions UK

 If Jeanice Lee's debut album was a whisky, it'd be a complex and spicy single malt Scotch, with just the right amount of sweetness.
-In other words, 'Beyond Never' is about as close to perfect as a melodic rock album can be, featuring both highs and lows, with plenty of depth and dark undertones.
+In other words, 'Beyond Never' is about as close to perfect as a soft rock album can be, featuring both highs and lows, with plenty of depth and dark undertones.

 The album kicks off with the title track, Beyond Never and, Jeanice Lee's immense voice practically flooding your ears with a musical melody - I can already tell I'm gonna really like this album - then the music kicks in, with an upbeat, almost playful tempo through to the end, featuring some sick licks and a kick-ass beat.
 "Nothing lasts forever" but, I kinda wish this song did...